SkywalkerSW51/LightSpeed-Games/README.md

 # LightSpeed Games

-A bunch of free, open-source games.
+A bunch of free games.
 Lightspeed Systems suck.